SolDevOps813/aws-sam-lambda-python-s3/README.md

 $ pip install pillow boto3

+now we create the modules need for requirements.txt

+$ pip freeze > requirements.txt

+now we can deactivate virtual environment

+$ deactivate

 once env set we can use SAM using requirements.txt

-pip install -r requirements.txt
+$ pip install -r requirements.txt

-sam build --use-container
+$ sam build --use-container

-sam deploy
+$ sam deploy